Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Completion of the proof of the Main Theorem

-Is a finite collection of curves, all invariant under $\alpha^i$.
-This implies that there is a half plane $P$ in $L$ bounded by a curve $\beta$ invariant under $\alpha^i$ so that $P$ does not intersect any other translate of $L$.
-Take points $p_i$ in $L$ farther and farther from $\beta$, so that $\pi(p_i)$ converges in $M$.
-Using appropriate deck translates $\delta_i$ of $L$ it follows that the limit of $\delta_i(L)$ is a wall $G$ whose $\pi_1(M)$ deck translates do not intersect each other transversely.
-But we are under the New assumption as in the beginning of Section \ref{transverse1} so this cannot happen (in other words, the existence of such $G$ would imply $\ls$ $\rrrr$-covered by the proof of the first case of the Main Theorem).
+is a finite collection of curves, all invariant under $h^i$.
+This implies that there is a half plane $P$ in $W$ bounded by a curve $\gamma$ invariant under $h^i$ so that $P$ does not intersect any other translate of $W$.
+Take points $p_i$ in $W$ farther and farther from $\gamma$, so that $\pi(p_i)$ converges in $M$.
+Using appropriate deck translates $f_i$ of $W$ it follows that the limit of $f_i(W)$ is a wall $G$ whose $\pi_1(M)$ deck translates do not intersect each other transversely.
+In addition $W$ is obtained as the limit of partial walls associated with strings of lozenges.
+But we are under the New assumption as in the beginning of Section \ref{transverse1} so this cannot happen (in other words, the existence of such $G$ would imply that $\ls$ is $\rrrr$-covered by the proof of the first case of the Main Theorem).

 This finishes the proof of the Main theorem. \end{proof}